jbock-java/zerobuilder/values.md

 ````

 In order for the `updater = true` option to make sense,
-there has to exist one corresponding _projection_, i.e. a getter or instance field, for each goal parameter.
+there has to exist one corresponding _projection_, i.e. a getter or instance field of the same name,
+for each goal parameter.
 This is the case in `Message.java`.

 The following class will be generated: